CLan2021/LocoA/proposal.md

 How will you structure your code?
 Perhaps (1) a class for loading LAM and CSV data files and checking they are formatted appropriately; (2) a class for performing circadian rhythm analyses, generating these types of plots, and statistics; and (3) a class for 3D scatterplot analyses, with options to modify style settings for the output plots.

+# Proposal
+- What task/goal will the project accomplish and why is this useful?

+The project will provide tools to analyze Locomotor Activity Monitor (LAM) data and return plots of daily circadian rhythm, 3D scatter analysis, etc. of activity counts.
+It is especially useful when the datasets start to get big, being able to automatize the process for cleaning, parsing, and analyzing data.

+- What type of data/input will a user provide to the program?

+The types of data/input are .txt files and a meta dataset organized in a CSV file.

+- Where will the data come from?

+The data will come from user's input (e.g. CSV file, cleaned .txt output file from the LAM device)

+- What type of output will the program produce (e.g., text, plots)?

+The program will produce 3D scatter plots, multi line plots, ....?

+- What other tools currently exist to do this task, or something similar?

+There's a program called ShinyR-DAM that uses .txt output files from the *Drosophila* Activity Monitor (DAM) system, producing customizable plots and CSV files.

 ### Description of project goal
 My project will provide tools to analyze Locomotor Activity Monitor (LAM) data and return plots of daily circadian rhythm, 3D scatter analysis, etc. of activity counts.